Seneca-ICTOER/OPS345v2/docs/landing-page.md

 ## What This Course is About

 This course teaches the maintenance and administration of Linux servers in both an on-premises and cloud based environment using Amazon Web Services (AWS).
 Students will learn to install, configure, test and maintain services commonly used by enterprises in a cloud environment.
-This course is the second in a series of courses about Linux technologies.
+This course is the second in a series of courses about Linux technologies..

 - OPS145 taught you to be a Linux user.
 - OPS245 taught you to be a Linux system administrator.